firmahanggunariyanti/capstone-dyara-apps/README.md

 ###### Based on the existing problems, we tried to overcome this by creating a fashion recommender feature based on the similarity of the image uploaded by the user.

 ## Existing Result
+###### From the results of the case study, we found research that is similar to the problems we face, namely the Zara and Amazon fashion retail applications.
+The two big companies have been able to make good recommendation features in an e-commerce.
+However, there is no further explanation regarding the technique used to build their recommendation feature.
+So in this project we propose a mode recommendation feature using CNN.
+We chose CNN as a tool to create our fashion recommender feature because of its advantages, namely it has a very high level of accuracy in classification because it has neurons that are presented in two dimensions.
+With CNN's advantages, we believe that CNN can provide the right predictions for clothes that are suitable for every fashion retail e-commerce customer/user.

+## Implementation/Improvement & Reasoning

+## Result

+## Documentation

+## Plan a local deployment of your project